Annette Brooke: Parliamentary career

 At the previous election the Conservative Christopher Fraser won the seat by 681 votes.
-In 2001 Annette Brooke was elected by 384 votes and held the seat until 2015 where it was regained by the Conservatives.
+In 2001, Brooke was elected by 384 votes and held the seat until 2015 where it was regained by the Conservatives.
 She made her maiden speech on 21 June 2001.

-In Parliament she was made both a Liberal Democrat Whip and a Spokeswoman on Home Affairs by Charles Kennedy in 2001.
+In Parliament Brooke was made both a Liberal Democrat Whip and a Spokeswoman on Home Affairs by Charles Kennedy in 2001.
 In 2004 she became a spokeswoman on Children.
 Following the 2005 General Election (at which Annette Brooke held her seat with a much increased majority of 5,482), she became a spokeswoman on Education and Skills, and carried on in a similar position as spokeswoman on Children, Schools and Families.

 In the 2010 General Election, Brooke's majority fell to 269 votes; a reduction of 5,213 votes.
 Her main challenger for the seat, Nick King (Conservative), secured a swing of 7.7% making her constituency one of the most marginal of the 2010 Election.
 Following the defeat of Sandra Gidley in the 2010 General Election, Brooke became the longest-serving female Liberal Democrat MP of the 55th parliament.

 Brooke announced in 2013 that she would stand down as a Member of Parliament at the next general election in 2015.

-Personal life and honours
+Personal life and death

-In May 2005, she met Hollywood actress Natalie Portman to discuss the microfinance charity, FINCA International, and their joint plans to help the world's poorest people become self-sufficient.
-She is married to Michael (former geology schoolteacher, and councillor on Poole Borough Council since 2003) with two daughters, and is a partner in her family firm selling rocks and minerals, started in 1987.
-They live in Broadstone.
+In May 2005, Brooke met Hollywood actress Natalie Portman to discuss the microfinance charity, FINCA International and their joint plans to help the world's poorest people become self-sufficient.
+She was married to Michael (a former geology schoolteacher and former Councillor on Poole Borough Council) with two daughters and was a partner in her family's firm selling rocks and mineral, which started up in 1987.
+They lived in Broadstone.

+Brooke died on 20 August 2025, aged 78.

+Honours

 Brooke was appointed Officer of the Order of the British Empire (OBE) in the 2013 New Year Honours for public and political service.
 She was elevated to a Dame Commander of the Order of the British Empire (DBE) in the 2015 Dissolution Honours Lists on 27 August 2015.
 She was appointed to the Privy Council on 16 July 2014.